-Solo cruising is the new black, with more and more single travellers choosing to take an ocean or river cruise.
+Solo cruising is becoming more and more popular, with numbers of single travellers choosing to take an ocean or river cruise increasing each year.
 We spoke to the cruising experts for top tips on sailing solo.

 “The number of people choosing to sail on their own continues to grow,” says Andy Harmer, Senior VP of the Cruise Lines International Association (UK & Ireland).
 “Offering both space for solitude and opportunities for social interaction, cruise holidays are a fantastic option for solo travel, as they take away the stress that can come with travelling alone on a land-based trip.